-Contracts are generally done through a solicitation procedure where companies and individuals can bid on construction projects, services or goods.
+Contracts are generally done through a solicitation procedure where contractors. companies and individuals can bid on construction projects, services or goods.
 The process could include completion of a bid bond form, application to a vendor system, and other requirements.
 Listed below are links that provide more details to contract processes.

 Contract Bonds are often required by the federal government, local municipalities, counties, universities or private entities.
 The process generally begins with a bidding process and when a contractor is awarded the contract, a contract bond or payment and/or performance bond (such as for an NDot or AIA contract) may be required.

 There are several categories that fall under the umbrella of contract bonds which include:

 Supply Bond: Guarantees that the company will supply the goods within a specific time period as outlined in the contract.

 Performance Bond: Guarantees the contractor will perform the terms of the contract, including finishing the project on time, staying within budget and other terms within the contract.

 Bid Bond: Ensures that the surety prequalifies the contractor bidding on the project.
 The bond confirms that if the contractor is the low bidder, the surety will issue the performance and payment bonds.

 Proposal Guarantee Bond: Another term for Bid Bond and includes the same aspects.

 Payment Bond: Guarantees that subcontractors, suppliers and laborers are paid.

 Maintenance Bond: Guarantees materials workmanship for a certain period of time after a project is completed.